 - Eight (8) elective courses

-- Satisfactory completion of a research paper (written in conjunction with the two-semester Second-Year Research Seminar in Demographic Research [DEMG 707/708]) taken in the student's second year in the program, in addition to (or in distinction from) that required for the A.M. degree.
+- - Satisfactory completion of a second-year research paper (written in conjunction with the two-semester Second-Year Research Seminar in Demographic Research [DEMG 707/708]) taken in the student's second year in the program, in addition to (or in distinction from) that required for the A.M. degree.
 Students are encouraged to identify a faculty advisor for this paper by the beginning of their second year in the program and to inform the Chair of the Graduate Group in Demography of their advisor.

 Most students in Demography satisfy these requirements by the end of their second year.